How to Compare A/V Receiver Power Specs

 Transformers and Amplifiers: High End Designs

-If you are in the market for a high end receiver, there are a couple things to look to ensure you are getting a high quality amplifier design.
+If you are in the market for a high end receiver, there are a couple things to look at to ensure you are getting a high quality amplifier design.
 One is a toroidal transformer, which is a transformer that is in a ring or donut shape, that’s right donuts aren’t just for breakfast anymore!
 But seriously, because the donut shape is symmetrical it minimizes magnetic leakage from the transformer and also reduces electromagnetic interference to neighboring circuits.
 Essentially, it allows for less noise to be introduced by the transformer to the rest of the amplifier.
 Toroidal transformers are also more efficient, meaning that more power makes it to your speakers rather than getting lost to leakage.
 Now you aren’t going to see a toroidal transformer in most receivers under $3000 as they are the hallmark of a higher end design.
 A couple of examples of receivers that use toroidal tranformers are the Marantz SR8012 and the Anthem MRX 1120.

 Another feature of a quality receiver is discrete amplification.
 In many lower end receivers the amplifiers for each channel can share circuitry.
 In a receiver with fully discrete amplifiers, each channel will have it’s own circuitry as opposed to an IC that incorporates all of the amplifiers into a single board.
 This reduces crosstalk between the channels which is another form of interference that can result in distortion.
 Marantz are famous for their discrete amplifier designs and even offer it in the relatively reasonably priced SR5012 model which sells for $999.